Media Queries Level 5

 browser

-The web application is displayed using the platform-specific convention for opening hyperlinks in the user agent (e.g., in a browser tab or a new window).
+The browsing context is displayed using the platform-specific convention for opening hyperlinks in the user agent (e.g., in a browser tab or web browser window with controls such as an address bar).
+This should be used for non-application contexts where no other display mode is appropriate.

 picture-in-picture

 This mode allows users to continue consuming media while they interact with other sites or applications on their device.
-The web application is displayed in a floating and always-on-top window.
+The browsing context is displayed in a floating and always-on-top window.
 A user agent may include other platform specific UI elements, such as "back-to-tab" and "site information" buttons or whatever is customary on the platform and user agent.

 The fullscreen display mode is distinct from the Fullscreen API.

-The fullscreen display mode is also not directly related to the CSS :fullscreen pseudo-class.
+The fullscreen value for display-mode is not directly related to the CSS :fullscreen pseudo-class.
 The :fullscreen pseudo-class matches an element exclusively when that element is put into the fullscreen element stack.
 However, a side effect of calling the requestFullscreen() method on an element using the Fullscreen API can be that the browser enters a fullscreen mode at the OS-level, in which case both :fullscreen and (display-mode: fullscreen) will match.

 On some platforms, it is possible for a user—or a Web Application Manifest—to put a web application into fullscreen without invoking the Fullscreen API.
 When this happens, the :fullscreen pseudo class will not match, but (display-mode: fullscreen) will match.
 This is exemplified in CSS code below: